What are ants?

 Ants are well-known as annoying household invaders, but they play an intricate part in the ecosystem when living out in nature.
 They act as a source of food for many other animals, rid the ground of dead insects and vegetation, aerate the soil, and move seeds to new locations.

 Many species of ants live outside and far away from our yards and homes, but others have learned to adapt, using our properties as a place to forage for food, water, and nesting sites.
-In Idaho, some of the more common species of ants to invade our spaces are pavement ants, odorous house ants, and harvester ants.
+In Idaho, some of the more common species of ants to invade our homes are pavement ants, odorous house ants, and harvester ants.

 Are ants dangerous?